eugenia1984/english/glossary.md

 - **theaters** are places where you can watch live performances or movies.

 - **Then**: is often used to indicate the next step or action after something else has been done.
 For example, ``First, I check my emails, then I start coding``.

+- **Though** is an expression you use to show contrast between two sentences, similar to but.
+It can also be used in the middle or in the end of a sentence, not only in the beginning.
+For example: ``I know we wanted to travel.
+We don't have the money for the tickets, though.``

 - **Tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.